From drama and superhero films to westerns and comedies, these players just didn’t belong.

 Hayden Christensen as Anakin Skywalker in Star Wars

 There are plenty of ways to level criticism at the Star Wars prequel trilogy – special effects far too flashy, spectacle takes away from the story, the story isn't that good anyway.
 And the dialogue – but yet again, a big one is the main character casting.
-Hayden Christensen appears as Anakin Skywalker in Episode II and III and is unable to stand next to big names like Natalie Portman, Samuel L. Jackson, and even wilts opposite Ewan McGregor.
+Hayden Christensen appears as Anakin Skywalker in Episodes II and III and is unable to stand next to big names like Natalie Portman, Samuel L. Jackson, and even wilts opposite Ewan McGregor.

 His exaggerated portrayal of the Sith Lord takes power away from the proceedings and thus drags the trilogy down even farther than it would have.

 Nobody liked "Aloha."
 Not even Stone herself, though she only joined the "this is whitewashing" crowd after she had been paid.
 Allison Ng is a Chinese-Hawaiian, two cultures that Stone is not, which was one of the biggest criticisms the film garnered.
 Overall, the film was a big flop for director Cameron Crowe, though there were plenty of poor reviews and a lack of interest to add to casting mistakes that buried this film.

 Stone told the Los Angeles Times: "I've become the target of many jokes.
 I've learned a lot about the insane history of whitewashing."